pdx-cs-rust/rust-course-notes/07-collections/07-2-collections.md

   of analysis, esp `chunks_exact`

 * Sorting and searching have straightforward methods.
-Having `binary_search` built-in is a fantastic idea, as this is a common source of bugs in other languages
+Having `binary_search` and `partition_point` built-in is a fantastic idea, as this is a common source of bugs in other languages

 * Lexicographic comparison of these is supported when `Ord`

 ## VecDeque

 * `VecDeque` is a circular queue stored in a `Vec`

-* Because it uses stop and start pointers, there will always be at least one dead cell

 * Normally insert with `push_back()`, remove with `pop_front()`, but the queue is double-ended